Romans

 Perseverance

 Some believers are not at all confident in their salvation because they are just not fully convinced of the existence of God and/or of the person and effective work of Christ.
 Yet, this problem is probably not as widespread as we may think it is.
 Most often our confidence in the existence of God grows as our belief is confirmed through the experiences of daily life.
 Mind you, we have to accept the danger of selective reasoning - we absorb what is supportive of our belief and discard what is contrary.
-None the less, life does seem to assure our step of faith.
+None-the-less, life does seem to assure our step of faith.
 Stepping out for Christ is like stepping out on a pathway covered by mist.
 We become confident that the path is there as we step out on it.
 Having made those first steps, our confidence grows.
 The scene in the film Indiana Jones and the Last Crusade when Indiana has to fulfill the last test, the leap of faith, well illustrates this truth.

 Discussion